svetvasilev/transmock/Deployment/TransMock.Deploy.Framework/Readme.txt

 - 2010/2013/2013 R2/2016

 **** Release notes ****
+Version 1.3.4:
+- Fixed an issue with the BTSVersion setting when explicitly set to 2016

 Version 1.3.3:
 - Fixed an issue with the BTDF integration where wrong name of an internal BTDF variable was used